AmanVirmani/Astar_continuous_space_robot_search/README.md

 ```

 ## Execution time for the Algorithm (Point Robot)
-The file `explored.avi` shows the animation for the exploration of the search space.
+It took 3246s for the code to run given the inputs above.

 The file `outputs/output.avi` shows the animation for the optimal path after the exploration.